EvilWizardCreations/php7.2-fpm-nginx-docker-example/README.md

 # Disclaimer

-This Apache2 + PHP 7.4 build environment should ***NOT*** be used anywhere near a ***production*** environment.
+This Nginx + PHP-FPM 7.2 build environment should ***NOT*** be used anywhere near a ***production*** environment.
 This build is for showcasing legacy systems that simple would not run in modern environments & as such it is littered with security holes and exploitation's.

 [^docker_pull_cmd_note]: Use `docker pull ewc2020/web:php-7-2-fpm` to get a copy of the image.